qbaa/start-project-html5-sass-gulp-bower/README.md

 ##Gulp tasks:
 ###gulp dev
-Wnen you start development.
+When you start development.
 Copy files from bower folders, to app folder, and inject in html's files, in head section.

 ####Modules using:
   - inject

-##gulp prod
+###gulp prod
 When you end development.
 Conact and uglify js files, conact and minify css files, and inject in head section.

 ####Modules using: